weakish/docs-en/views/rest_sms_api.md

 ```

 If succeed, the response body will be an empty json object (`{}`).
-Then this user can use their mobile phone number and verification code to log in:
+Now this user can use their mobile phone number and verification code to log in:

 ```sh
 curl -X POST \